Rajpratik71/linux-manPages/cp.md

        -x, --one-file-system
               stay on this file system

        -Z     set SELinux security context of destination file to default type

        --context[=CTX]
               like -Z, or if CTX is specified then set the SELinux or SMACK security context to CTX

        --help display this help and exit

        --version
               output version information and exit

        By  default,  sparse  SOURCE  files  are  detected  by  a  crude  heuristic  and  the corresponding DEST file is made sparse as well.
 That is the behavior selected by --sparse=auto.
+Specify
-Specify --sparse=always to create a sparse DEST file whenever the SOURCE file  contains  a  long  enough sequence  of  zero  bytes.
+       --sparse=always to create a sparse DEST file whenever the SOURCE file contains a long enough sequence of zero bytes.
 Use --sparse=never to inhibit creation of sparse files.

        When --reflink[=always] is specified, perform a lightweight copy, where the data blocks are copied only when modified.
-If this is not possible the copy fails, or if --reflink=auto is specified, fall  back to a standard copy.
+If this is not possible the copy fails, or if --reflink=auto is  speci‐ fied, fall back to a standard copy.

-       The   backup   suffix  is  '~',  unless  set  with  --suffix  or  SIM‐ PLE_BACKUP_SUFFIX.
+       The  backup  suffix  is  '~',  unless set with --suffix or SIMPLE_BACKUP_SUFFIX.
 The version control method may be selected via the --backup option or through the VERSION_CONTROL environment variable.
 Here are the values:

        none, off
               never make backups (even if --backup is given)